- Top 9 Best Budget Microphone for Violin

 - It uses both AA batteries and phantom power.

-- The base cut and -10dB switchable provides versatility for every situation.
+- The base cut and -10dB switchable provide versatility for every situation.

 - Three frequency settings.

-- Unique polar button; it can be switching from cardioid to hyper-cardioid.
+- Unique polar button; it can be switched from cardioid to hyper-cardioid.

-How to Choose Best Mic for Violin Recording?
+How to Choose the Best Microphone for Recording Violin?

 Keep in mind that choosing a microphone is not an easy task.
 To make sure you get your hands on the best one, the following things are essential to keep in mind.

 - The mic should have a frequency range between 150HZ-18000HZ because a narrow frequency range will not capture the sound correctly.